MSRConnections/Azure-training-course/Day 2/7. Streaming Data/docs/DemoScript.md

         info  - socket.io started
         Listening on port 80

-1. Open your web browser and go to the cloud service DNS name you specified when you created the VM.
-You should see the web app:
+1. Open a web browser and navigate to the cloud service DNS name and you will see the demo application:

    ![Web App](webapp1.png)

    Nothing interesting is happening because we have not yet started the data stream.
 Leave this browser window open so you can see the effects of the following commands.

-1. Open a second SSH connection to the VM (open PuTTY on Windows or a new terminal on Linux or OS X) and launch the Storm topology:
+1. Open a second SSH connection to the VM (open on Windows or a new terminal on Linux or OS X) and launch the Storm topology:

-        cd $HOME/gpskafkademo
+        cd $HOME/storm-kafka-demo
         java -cp $(lein classpath) storm.example.KafkaGpsTopology

 	You should see a lot of output as the topology starts.
 Once it's up and running the output will look like:

         4105 [Thread-25] INFO  storm.kafka.PartitionManager  - Starting Kafka 127.0.0.1:0 from offset 2185373
         4106 [Thread-25] INFO  backtype.storm.daemon.executor  - Opened spout spout:(6)
         4109 [Thread-25] INFO  backtype.storm.daemon.executor  - Activating spout spout:(6)
         4224 [Thread-25] INFO  storm.kafka.PartitionManager  - Committing offset for 127.0.0.1:9092:0
         4224 [Thread-25] INFO  storm.kafka.PartitionManager  - Comitted offset for 127.0.0.1:9092:0
         6241 [Thread-25] INFO  storm.kafka.PartitionManager  - Committing offset for 127.0.0.1:9092:0
         6242 [Thread-25] INFO  storm.kafka.PartitionManager  - Comitted offset for 127.0.0.1:9092:0

    You won't see any change your browser because although the topology has been started there is no data being sent to Kafka for the Storm topology to process.

 1. Open a third SSH connection to the VM and start the Kafka client:

-        cd $HOME/gpskafkademo/kafka-gps-client
+        cd $HOME/storm-kafka-demo/kafka-gps-client
         java -cp $(lein classpath) kafka.example.KafkaGpsDataProducer localhost

-   The client generates random GPS coordinates and sends them to Kafka.
-Go back to your web browser and you'll see GPS coordinates being plotted on the globe.
-Countries will change color according to the frequency of "hits".
+   The client get the vehicle data and sends them to Kafka.
+Go back to your web browser and you'll see vehicle real-time data being plotted on the globe.
+The map will display the vehicle's path.

    ![Web App](webapp2.png)